Nikolay Madoyan

-He studied with Hrachya Bogdanyan, Zakhar Bron, Miriam Solovieff and Isaac Stern.

-and has been awarded the title of the Merited Artist of Armenia for supreme mastery and excellence in the promotion of arts.

 Early life and education

-Nikolay Madoyan was admitted to the Tchaikovsky Music School in Yerevan, where he studied under the patronage of professor Hrachya Bogdanyan.
-Impressed by the 13-year-old talent, Russian violin professor Zakhar Bron invited Madoyan to continue his studies at the Novosibirsk Glinka Conservatory.
-In the following years Madoyan won the 1st Prize at the All-Russian Competition for Young Violinists and became the laureate and the winner of the Special Jury Prize at the International H. Wieniawski and K. Lipinski Competition for Young Violinists in Poland.
+Nikolay Madoyan was admitted to the Tchaikovsky Music School in Yerevan, where he studied under the patronage of Professor Hrachya Bogdanyan.
+Impressed by the 13-year-old talent, violin professor Zakhar Bron invited Madoyan to continue his studies at the Novosibirsk Glinka Conservatory.
+In the following years, Madoyan won the 1st Prize at the All-Union Competition for Young Violinists and became the laureate and the winner of the Special Jury Prize at the IV Karol Lipiński and Henryk Wieniawski International Competition for Young Violinists. in Poland.

-Together with Prof. Bron's wunderkind class, at the invitation of the Lübeck Music Academy, Madoyan moved to live and study in Germany where he made a debut at the Schleswig-Holstein Music Festival with the Mariinsky Theater Orchestra conducted by Valery Gergiev.
-Nikolay Madoyan appeared in the “Five Young Russian Top Talents” series along with V. Repin, M. Vengerov, N. Luganski and E. Kissin, playing Beethoven's Violin Concerto at the Concertgebouw Amsterdam and other European venues.
+Together with Prof. Bron's wunderkind class, at the invitation of the Lübeck Music Academy, Madoyan moved to live and study in Germany, where he made a debut at the Schleswig-Holstein Music Festival with the Mariinsky Theater Orchestra conducted by Valery Gergiev.
+He appeared in the Five Young Top Talents series along with V. Repin, M. Vengerov, N. Luganski and E. Kissin, playing Beethoven's Violin Concerto at the Concertgebouw Amsterdam and other European venues.

 In 1991, Madoyan won the 1st prize at the International Kullenkampf Competition of Violinists in Cologne, Germany.
 Moreover, he became the laureate at the Tokyo International Competition of Violinists and was awarded the Special Prize for the Best Performer of the Japanese Work.